 Powering Seattle through the 21st Century

 A new transmission line from the Massachusetts substation in SODO will be added to provide power to the Denny Substation.
-An underground distribution system that connects and provides electricity to customers will also be built.
+A new underground network power distribution system that connects and provides electricity to customers will also be built.
 To learn more, click here

-Seattle City Light is committed to designing a substation that will fit with the neighborhood, advance community goals, and serve as a model for environmental sustainability.
+Seattle City Light is committed to designing a substation that will fit with the neighborhood, advance community goals, and meet the City's goals for sustainability.

 Additionally, the project team will continue reaching out to and working with the neighborhoods and other stakeholders to ensure the community is involved in the final design of the substation.
 We want to hear from you.

 If there is something you would like the project team to consider as the design of the Denny Substation progresses, please let us know by emailing SCL_dennysub@seattle.gov